Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 You can use your Sorcery Points to fuel the options below, along with other features, such as Metamagic, that use those points.

-**Converting Spell Slots to Sorcery Points**{ .inl } You can expend a spell slot to gain a number of Sorcery Points equal to the slot's level (no action required).
+**Converting Spell Slots to Sorcery Points**{.inl} You can expend a spell slot to gain a number of Sorcery Points equal to the slot's level (no action required).

-**Creating Spell Slots**{ .inl } As a **:rsc-b: Bonus Action**{ .rsc }, you can transform unexpended Sorcery Points into one spell slot.
+**Creating Spell Slots**{.inl} As a **:rsc-b: Bonus Action**{ .rsc }, you can transform unexpended Sorcery Points into one spell slot.
 The Creating Spell Slots table shows the cost of creating a spell slot of a given level, and it lists the minimum Sorcerer level you must be to create a slot.
 You can create a spell slot no higher than level 5.

 Any spell slot you create with this feature vanishes when you finish a **:rest-long: Long Rest**.